 The BTS started operation with two basic lines; one line going South East to North (Bearing to Mo Chit), called the Sukhumvit line and another line going from West to Central Bangkok (Wongwian Yai to National Stadium) called the Silom line.

-Take a look at the Bangkok skytrain map for more detail of where the skytrain now goes.
+Take a look at the Bangkok skytrain routes and fares for more detail of where the skytrain now goes.

 Visitors to Bangkok have many attractions on their list of things to see and do and so choosing a hotel near to the BTS is a very smart move as it allows you to traverse the city extremely easily.

 The BTS uses an electonic ticketing system and there are a couple of types of tickets that are great bargains for the visitor or tourist.